Wireguard VPN for your Synology NAS

 - Have some skill in running containers (not mandatory but it would help)

-For this setup, I have decided to use a Wireguard implementation that has a web-based UI to help with monitoring connections, QR code generations, and the easy creation of new Wireguard client profiles.
+For this setup, I have decided to use a Wireguard implementation that has a web-based UI to help with monitoring connections, QR code generation, and the easy creation of new Wireguard client profiles.

 The GitHub repository is WeeJeWel/wg-easy, and all credits go to Emile Nijssen for his work on this solution.